osnandhu/DS5500_Project_Triaging_Hospital_Admissions/README.txt

 	2. DISCHARGE - Those patients who require minimal medical assistance (Eg. Fever,Consultations) These assessments are done under time critical environments.
 Delayed triage is a huge liability risk for physicians and can directly be correlated with poorer patient outcomes.

-Thus we aim to apply machine learning  to ribustly triage incoming patients based on the available information and patient history.
+Thus we aim to apply machine learning  to robustly triage incoming patients based on the available information and patient history.
 Early identification of patients who are likely to require immediate admission may enable better optimization of hospital.
 Faster assessment and notification to administrators regarding potential admissions may help alleviate this problem.
 A patient's likelihood of admission may serve as a proxy for acuity, which is used in several downstream decisions such as bed placement and the need for emergency intervention.